acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * user: non-sudo user account (use $USER if deploying for yourself)
   * domain: domain name of Acumos platorm (resolves to this host)
   * clone: if "clone", the current system-integration repo will be cloned.
   * Otherwise place the system-integration version to be used at ~/system-integration

-When the process is complete, if you are deploying the platform for yourself, proceed to the next section.
+When the process is complete, acumos_k8s_prep.sh will have copied the updated system-integration clone and environment files to the platform deployment user's home folder.
+If you are deploying the platform for yourself, proceed to the next section.
 If preparing the platform for a normal user, the user should execute the process in the next section.